CLASSES + WORKSHOPS

 TEACHING ARTIST: Gavin Reub

-Join Teaching Artist Gavin Reub and your fellow participants in learning advanced techniques for Podcasting.
-You will take the wheel in creating your own content in the KING FM studios, by engaging with more high-level audio editing, recording, creating, and engineering.
-You will also help to plan out the future of the Path With Art Podcast and form a central team working on this exciting Path With Art project!
-Take your audio work to the next level with Advanced Podcasting.
+Join Teaching Artist Gavin Reub and your fellow participants in learning techniques for Podcasting.
+You will take the wheel in creating your own content in the KING FM studios, by engaging with more audio editing, recording, creating, and engineering.
+You will also participate in the Path With Art Podcast and form a central team working on this exciting Path With Art project!

 Online